jluk/ACC-Documentation/Concepts/acc-features.md

+---
+title: Azure Cloud Console Features | Microsoft Docs
+description: Overview of features of Azure Cloud Console
+services:
+documentationcenter: ''
+author: jluk
+manager: timlt
+tags: azure-resource-manager

+ms.assetid:
+ms.service:
+ms.workload: infrastructure-services
+ms.tgt_pltfrm: vm-linux
+ms.devlang: na
+ms.topic: article
+ms.date: 03/09/2017
+ms.author: juluk
+---

-# Features
+# Features (Preview)
-Azure Cloud Console offers a full bash shell to manage resources and develop applications on Azure directly from the Azure Portal.
+Azure Cloud Console offers a full Bash shell to manage resources and develop applications on Azure directly from the Azure Portal.
+Each Bash shell is housed in a container allocated to you on a per-request basis.
+As a result, you are not guaranteed the same container on each request.

-## Browser-access to a BASH shell (preview)
+## Browser-access to a Bash shell built for Azure
-Azure provides you with your own Linux container running on a single-tenant F1 VM running a Debian-based Linux operating system.
-Each console is provided on a per-session, per-user basis.

-A console session will persist state while active and terminate after 10 minutes of no output activity.
-After this point you are not guaranteed the same container on a new request for a console.

-## Persistent storage (preview)
-Since the Cloud Console is allocated on a per-session basis with an ephemeral container, files will not persist across sessions by default.
-You may mount your own fileshares in Azure Files storage to persist files across sessions.

-This allows sharing files across teams who have access to the Azure Files account and incurs usual charges associated with Azure Files.
-Once a fileshare is associated with your console, it will be mounted on every console created for you.

-To learn more visit [Attaching file storage](../How-to/acc-persisting-storage.md).
+Azure provides a Bash workstation fully customized for Azure.
+This sandbox is provided to users as a way to manage, test, and deploy
+Azure resources without the overhead of installing, versioning, and maintaining a system.

+The container includes:
-## Pre-installed tools (preview)
+### Pre-installed tools
-Since the Cloud Console runs off of a container image, the Azure platform will manage updating tools on your behalf so each session offers the latest and greatest tools.

 * bash, sh
 * Azure CLI 1.0 and 2.0
 * less, jq